jacecotton/tcds/utilities/WebComponent/README.md

+# WebComponent
-`WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [element interfaces](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) for creating declaratively-written reactive [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+`WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).

-This documentation assumes familiarity with the [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components), as this utility introduces very few concepts.
+It seeks to bridge only one gap in the native [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components): stateful, declarative templating.
+To that end, its core feature is accepting a `template` string, converting it to HTML, and diffing it against the element's shadow DOM when requested to do so.
+It then provides a limited set of methods to control and interact with this process.

+It does not attempt to abstract away boilerplate, provide extra utilities and conveniences, alter the basic experience of creating custom elements, or directly extend the native API.

 ## Getting started
 Defining a Web Component works like defining any other custom element, only instead of extending an element interface directly, extend it with the `WebComponent` wrapper.